CinemaCl🎃wn’s review published on Letterboxd:

-The 25th instalment in the Marvel Cinematic Universe and also the first one to put their Phase IV plans into motion, Shang-Chi & the Legend of the Ten Rings features some truly impressive & masterly choreographed moments of action and makes for a thoroughly fun & amusing ride but the plot as a whole does fail to step away from the old blueprint and has the same Marvel formula functioning at its core.
+The 25th instalment in the Marvel Cinematic Universe and also the first one to put their Phase 4 plans into motion, Shang-Chi & the Legend of the Ten Rings features some impressive & brilliantly choreographed moments of action and makes for a consistently fun & amusing ride but the plot as a whole does fail to step away from the old blueprint and has the same Marvel formula functioning at its core.

-The story benefits from having just enough characters with fleshed arcs & personalities and the actors bring their own unique flavours into play to make their roles stand out.
-Tony Leung is easily the most impressive of them all and renders his part with an effortless charm & elegance that allows us to dig into his humanity.
-Michelle Yeoh & Fala Chen are just as splendid while Simu Liu strives to deliver as the lead.
+The story benefits from having just enough characters with adequately fleshed arcs & personalities and the actors bring their own flavours into play to make their roles stand out.
+Tony Leung is the most impressive of them all and renders his part with an effortless charm & elegance that allows us to dig into his humanity.
+Michelle Yeoh & Fala Chen are just as splendid while Simu Liu strives hard to deliver as the lead yet fails.

-Overall, Shang-Chi & the Legend of the Ten Rings has its share of positives & negatives but the film still ranks amongst the better entries in Marvel canon and surely benefits from the sincerity evident in both front & behind the camera.
-The final act kinda overstays its welcome but anytime Leung or Yeoh are on screen, one can't help but gaze at them with a sense of awe, affection & admiration.
+Overall, Shang-Chi & the Legend of the Ten Rings has its share of positives & negatives but the film still ranks amongst the finer entries in Marvel Studios canon and benefits from sincerity evident in both front & behind the camera.
+The final act does overstay its welcome but anytime Leung or Yeoh are on screen, one can't help but gaze at them with a sense of awe, affection & admiration.
 In short, a mostly pleasant & satisfying delight.